Want to get more search engine traffic ? Then choose the right keywords for your website.

 Information stage modifiers

-In my research, the majority of searches occur at the informational search stage where users are searching for brand and product information.
+In my research, the types of keywords that occur at the informational search stage are searching for brand, service and product information.

 So filter your list with these modifiers to find an informational keyword.